momostarsky/imebra_git/docs/compiling_imebra.rst

 Compiling the C++ code
 ,,,,,,,,,,,,,,,,,,,,,,

-To generate the native Imebra dynamic library (libimebrajni):
+To generate the native Dicomhero dynamic library (libimebrajni):

 1. Create a folder that will contain the result of the compilation (artifacts)
 2. cd into the created artifacts folder
-3. execute cmake with the path to the Imebra's "wrappers/javaWrapper" folder as parameter
+3. execute cmake with the path to the Dicomhero's "wrappers/javaWrapper" folder as parameter
 4. execute cmake with the --build option

 For instance: